 Although the Uwharrie Mountains Wine Trail lies within an hour of bustling Charlotte, these wineries are located in primarily rural areas, surrounded by gently rolling fields and dense forest.
-The charming downtowns of Salisbury to the north and Albemarle to the south bookend the trail and make ideal destinations for lunch or shopping while exploring the trail.
+The charming downtown of Albemarle makes an ideal destination for lunch or shopping while exploring the trail.
 Uwharrie National Forest and three recreational lakes — High Rock, Badin and Tillery — border the trail to the east, providing ample wildlife viewing and watersports opportunities.

 Uwharrie Vineyards' motto is “serious wine for non-serious people,” underscoring that it produces high-quality wine that should be enjoyed in a lively atmosphere among friends and family.
 The sprawling vineyard includes approximately 75 acres of grapevines.
 Audubon International recognized it as a Certified Cooperative Sanctuary for its efforts to conserve local wildlife and protect the surrounding environment.
 The spacious tasting room offers samplings from the long list of wines, including European varietals, as well as muscadine and fruit wines.
 Enjoying wine slushies on the patio is a favorite of many.